stesha2016/lanenet/README.md

 val.txt file.
 In order to obtain the test images you can modify the script on your own.

+## Training process
+ * stage1: 60k epochs, accuracy about 92%.
+ * stage2: 2k epochs, restore from stage1 decay learning rate to 10%, accuracy about 95%.

 ## TODO
 - [ ] Add Enet backbone for encoder and decoder.
 - [ ] Add Enet binary and instance loss.